roccomuso/iot-433mhz/README.md

 - <code>GET /api/codes/all</code>
 Return all the registered codes stored in DB.

+- <code>GET /api/codes/available</code>
+Return all the available codes stored in DB.
+Available codes can be assigned to a new device card.

 - <code>GET /api/cards/all</code>
 Return all the cards stored in DB.

+- <code>GET /api/cards/get/[shortname]</code>
+Return a single card with the specified shortname.

 - <code>POST /api/cards/new</code>
 form-data required parameters: